CSE237SP2022/project-chowksey_govil_damodaran/README.md

 - (Possibly) User can see a pie graph of their carbon emissions - visualizations rather than reading numbers
 - User can enter this ZIP code to get more exact emission factors (rather than assuming the 63112 zip code)
 - User can find out carbon emissions from public transportation with the carbon footprint calculator
+- User can use tracker to track cummulative usage

 # Anything that is implemented but doesn't work
 - We still need to combine the Tracker app with the rest of the app (option 3)